asos-nizamulahmed/competency-framework/technical.md

 1. Understands key secure coding threats (e.g. OWASP top 10), how to mitigate them and factors this when authoring and reviewing code

-2. Actively participates in threat modelling sessions, helping to identify security threats, assess them and calling out potential mitigations
+2. <mark>Actively participates in threat modelling sessions, helping to identify security threats, assess them and calling out potential mitigations</mark>

 3. Understands architectural security risks, their mitigations and advocates for them to be resolved